Skip to content

 If TSA or another law enforcement officer encounters someone who attempts to bring illegal substances like marijuana on board, they will notify local law enforcement to handle the situation.

-For instance, in 2018, a Greyhound bus driver contacted law enforcement officers when they noticed a suspicious package during a routine inspection at a stopover close to Monterey County/Salinas transit center.
+For instance, in 2018, a Greyhound bus driver contacted law enforcement officers when they noticed a suspicious package during a routine inspection at a stopover close to the Monterey County/Salinas transit center.
 Upon arrival of the police officers, they found over 200 pounds of marijuana inside the package and arrested the suspects responsible for the drug trafficking.

 Additionally, below are specific items that are not allowed on board Greyhound buses: